hrk00007/Functional-Programming-Java/readme.md

 ### Predefined Functional Interface: _**Predicate**_

+**What is a predicate?**
+_**Ans:**_ Predicate is a functional interface, which accepts an argument and returns a boolean.
+Usually, it used to apply in a filter for a collection of objects.

 In this code we are going to peform a condition checking operation whether the given number is even or odd.
 We are writing a boolean function which returns true if the number is even and false if the numbers is odd

 ![image](https://user-images.githubusercontent.com/67812755/113651613-efb51f80-96af-11eb-84e8-6d8b4d0010c7.png)